eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * A blocked user cannot view your profile.
 They can, of course, use a different account, or merely log out.
 This is entirely client-side, too, so it's possible that some clients don't even support this "feature".

 * A blocked user cannot like or retweet your tweets.
-(I believe blocking may cause any existing likes to be undone, but I'm not clear on this.)

 * A blocked user cannot follow you.
 If you block someone who's already following you, they'll be forced to immediately unfollow.
 Likewise, you cannot follow a blocked user.